 Conversely, they may also show signs of depression or anxiety during the times they are not using Adderall.
 Physical symptoms to look for include dilated pupils, a loss of appetite, and a fast or irregular heartbeat.
 If the individual addicted to Adderall is under the age of 18, their parents or other responsible adults should step in and offer to get them help for their addiction.

 With many addictions, the individual can make the decision to seek treatment on their own.
-In the case of addicted teenagers or young adults, it is often family members that make the decision to get treatment for the addict in their life.
-The biggest barrier to seeking Adderall rehab is the belief that the addiction cannot be cured.
-However, this depiction is inaccurate.
-Those in recovery from addiction tend to remain in the recovery phase for the rest of their lives.
+In the case of addicted teenagers or young adults, it is often family members that make the decision to get treatment for their loved one.
+The biggest barrier to seeking Adderall rehab is the belief that the addiction cannot be cured, however, this depiction is inaccurate, as those in recovery from addiction tend to remain in the recovery phase for the rest of their lives.
 Conversely, it is more accurate to note that addiction can be managed successfully, allowing the person to lead a stable, healthy, and productive life.

 If individual has a severe addiction, it may get to the point for the individual’s friends and family to help them realize that need help to manage their addiction.
 While Adderall rehab is proven to be more effective when an individual enters voluntarily, in the case of a severe addiction, the most important thing is to get them treatment, regardless of how they get there.
 However, if it is possible to convince the individual to enter voluntarily, Adderall rehab will typically be more effective in the long-term.